celo-org/celo-monorepo/packages/docs/developer-resources/integrations/checklist.md

 Please read more under [Custody](./custody.md), but here is a shortened version:

 ### Detect Transfers
-cUSD is a token that can be accessed via the ERC20 interface, however the native asset CELO can be accessed via the `GoldToken` ERC20 interface, or natively, similar to `ETH` on Ethereum.
+Stable-value currencies, currently just cUSD, is a contract `StableToken` that can be accessed via the ERC20 interface.
+The native asset CELO can be accessed via the `GoldToken` ERC20 interface, or natively, similar to ETH on Ethereum.

 ### Proof of Stake
 Users may want to participate in Celo's Proof of Stake system to help secure the network and earn rewards.